-And all of that takes place in a single clogged comedone, which… Has now transformed itself into a proper pimple.
-Congratulations, you finally have acne now.
+And all of that takes place in a single clogged pore, which… Has now transformed itself into a proper pimple.
+Congratulations, you have acne now.
 And as you probably already know, this phenomenon isn’t only limited to a person’s face.

 Acne can appear on a wild variety of areas around the body.
 Besides the face, the neck isn’t spared either.
 The forehead can be an acne prone area for some people too.
 The nose, the cheeks, the chin, none are spared.
 Acne often occurs on our shoulders, chests, and backs too.
 And last but not least, your butt and private areas are fair game for acne as well.